mmaroti/tasync/README.md

 then you limit the number of concurrently executing FS.readdir calls to
-5. Moreover importantly, when we select the next FS.readdir to be called, you select the directory whose name is the smallest in a lexicographical order.
-This means, that you are approximating a serial (depth first search) but still perform up to 5 parallel calls.
-All of this is done by maintaining a tree order of the outstanding futures where the lexicographical order is the logical time order of execution if your code would be running sequentially.
+5. Moreover importantly, when we select the next FS.readdir to be called, you select the directory whose name is the smallest in lexicographical order.
+This means, that you are approximating a serial (depth first) search but still perform up to 5 parallel calls.
+All of this is done by maintaining a tree of the outstanding futures where the lexicographical order is the logical time order of execution assuming your code is running sequentially.

-Running serial, parallel, tasync, and throttled tasync versions of this program with hot caches we get the following execution times on `/usr/lib`:
+Running the serial, parallel, original tasync, and throttled tasync versions of this program with hot caches we get the following execution times for the directory `/usr/lib`:

 ```
 serial          996 ms